Prism: Spectral-Aware Block-Sparse Attention: Experiments

 \textbf{Long-Context Understanding} Table~\ref{tab:longbench} presents the evaluation results on LongBench.
 Prism demonstrates exceptional robustness, achieving average scores of 41.08 on Llama-3.1-8B-Instruct and 39.12 on Qwen-3-8B, showing negligible degradation ($<0.4\%$) compared to the full attention baseline.
 While MInference achieves similar accuracy, it relies on a fixed budget strategy that, at the moderate sequence lengths of LongBench ($< 16K$), often results in selecting nearly all tokens.
 Consequently, it degenerates to full attention while incurring additional estimation overhead, failing to provide meaningful sparsity.
 In contrast to other sparse baselines, Prism significantly outperforms FlexPrefill and XAttention on average for both models.
 Notably, Prism even slightly outperforms full attention on specific tasks (e.g., 58.36 vs. 56.69 on Qwen-3 Few-shot).
 We attribute this gain to the explicit preservation of high-frequency positional signals.
 By recovering the fine-grained relative structure essential for Induction Heads~\cite{olsson2022incontextlearninginductionheads}, Prism enhances the model's ability to perform in-context pattern copying.
 Furthermore, unlike full attention, Prism filters out irrelevant semantic blocks, effectively denoising the context for these position-sensitive heads.

 \textbf{Long-Context Retrieval} Table~\ref{tab:ruler} reports the evaluation results on RULER.
 As shown in the table, all methods show comparable performance with their configured threshold parameters.
 However, it is crucial to note that Prism achieves this parity using exclusively block-level operations in semantic retrieval.
 In contrast, baselines like MInference and FlexPrefill rely on token-level estimation using the last query block, a heuristic that is inherently advantageous for RULER's format, where the query is typically positioned at the end.
 Despite not being explicitly optimized for such structure, Prism's Low-Frequency Branch successfully handles these retrieval tasks, validating that our spectral calibration preserves sufficient semantic recall.
-Notably, the robust results on the YaRN-extrapolated Qwen3-8B demonstrate Prism's generalizability to RoPE variants without requiring additional adaptations.
+Notably, the robust results on the YaRN-extrapolated Qwen3-8B demonstrate Prism's generalizability to RoPE variants without requiring additional adaptations; we provide the corresponding zone-wise analysis in Appendix~\ref{app:yarn_compatibility}.

 \textbf{Video Understanding} To assess the generalizability of Prism to multimodal scenarios, we evaluate performance on VideoMME and LongVideoBench using Qwen3-VL-8B.
 As shown in Table~\ref{tab:video}, Prism outperforms existing approaches on both benchmarks, achieving performance comparable to the full attention baseline.
 Crucially, in the \textit{Long} split of VideoMME, where video durations range from 30 minutes to 1 hour (spanning 54K to 107K tokens), Prism surpasses the full attention baseline (64.00 vs. 63.11).
 We attribute this to the denoising effect of sparse attention, which effectively filters out irrelevant visual tokens, allowing the model to focus on the most salient visual information.
 These results also confirm the generalization of Prism to other multimodal RoPE variants (i.e., Interleaved M-RoPE~\cite{bai2025qwen3vltechnicalreport}), demonstrating its robustness.